RITHVIk-BIRWAZ/FINDING-MISSING-PERSON-USING-AI-AND-ALSO-SHOW-THE-AGE-AND-GENDER-DETECTION/README.md

 You will know it's active when you see (venv) at the start of your terminal prompt.

 Step 4: Install Required Libraries
-With your virtual environment active, install all the necessary Python packages with this single command:
+With your virtual environment active, pull in the full dependency set (including the browser geolocation helper) with:

+pip install -r requirements.txt

+or, if you prefer a manual install:

-pip install streamlit pandas opencv-python requests tqdm Pillow numpy face_recognition setuptools<81 deepface
+pip install streamlit pandas opencv-python requests tqdm Pillow numpy face_recognition setuptools<81 deepface streamlit_js_eval

 Step 5: Download the AI Models
 This is a critical step.
 Run the downloader script to fetch the pre-trained models.